alexblake1290/pages-test/acc-page/content/project/three/index.md

 We then calculated which proportion of the photograph was covered with thick clouds (% cover) using R. We took the average values for the week prior and viola – **user surveys were enriched with weekly % cloud cover, specific to each farm that used our client’s herbicide.**

 <div style="border: 0; overflow-x: auto; padding: 5px;"><table class=" lightable-minimal" style="font-family: Roboto; margin-left: auto; margin-right: auto;">
-<caption>Table 1: Sample of the end-user survey provided to us by the client, enriched with cloud cover data (GPS coordinates omitted).</caption>
  <thead>
   <tr>
    <th style="text-align:left;"> State </th>